pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
-> - This configuration is only valid when the dir and spill-dir of the Raft Engine are specified as different disk drives.
+> - This configuration is only valid when the `dir` and `spill-dir` of the Raft Engine are specified as different disk drives.
 > - After enabling this feature, if you want to disable it, you need to perform the following operations before restarting TiKV:
->     - Shut down TiKV;
+>     1. Shut down TiKV.
->     - Copy all raft Logs in this directory to the directory;
+>     2. Copy all the Raft Logs in the `spill-dir` directory to the [`dir`](/tikv-configuration-file.md#dir) directory.
->     - Remove this configuration from the TiKV configuration file;
+>     3. Remove this configuration from the TiKV configuration file.
->     - Restart TiKV;
+>     4. Restart TiKV.

 ### `batch-compression-threshold`